PolyhedraZK/proof-arena/problems/keccak256_hash/problem.md

     ```

 7. **Hash the Data:**
-   - For each 64-byte block, compute the SHA256 hash, resulting in a 32-byte output.
+   - For each 64-byte block, compute the Keccak hash, resulting in a 32-byte output.
    - The prover sends the hash results to the SPJ.
     - Prover Sample:
     ```golang